mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-terminal.md

 The delve debugger can be launched in **headless** mode or in **interactive** mode.

-**Headless mode** means that you use a **debugger client** to interact with the debugger and invoke debugging commands.
+**Headless mode** means that a **debugger client** is used to interact with the debugger, as opposed to terminal based commands.

+VS Code can be used as a debugger client when the [Go for VS Code extension](https://marketplace.visualstudio.com/items?itemName=golang.go) is installed.

-The [Go for VS Code extension](https://marketplace.visualstudio.com/items?itemName=golang.go) enables VS Code to function as a debugger client.
-The delve binary can also function as a terminal based debugger client when the **delve connect** command is used to connect to another delve process instance that is running in headless mode in another terminal
+The delve debugger can also function as a terminal based debugger client to an existing debugging session.
+This is achieved by using the **delve connect** command to connect to the debugging session running in headless mode in another terminal.
+It could be on the same machine or a remote machine, as long as the ports are accessible.

 To start an **interactive** terminal based debug session, type the following: